 Ayo says: “It has been an honour to work with a company that uses film production and media training to tackle and bring awareness to such important social issues.
 I am so grateful for all the new skills I have acquired, and the trust that was put in me as a production assistant.”

-We are currently employing a Production Trainee to develop, create, shoot and edit content for Rethink Mental Illness’ new TikTok channel, aiming to reach people with mental illness and challenge the stereotypes that prevail.
+We have been employing a Production Trainee to develop, create, shoot and edit content for Rethink Mental Illness’ new TikTok channel, aiming to reach people with mental illness and challenge the stereotypes that prevail.

 Since beginning in 2020, the Mental Health Media Production Unit has worked with over 100 people in the criminal justice system, producing over 20 films and reaching 7000 prisoners.
 The programme, at HMP Wandsworth and HMP Isis, with a grant from His Majesty’s Prison and Probation Service, focused on mental health and the wellbeing that comes from engaging with film.

 Rus, a participant said: “I’ve learnt so much in such a short amount of time working with Owain, Kiz and the Inside Job Productions team.
 When I look back at where I was just a few months ago, I can’t believe how much I’ve been able to do.
 I really hope to continue developing my skills in filmmaking and bring it to my community.”

 At present, women reentering the community after prison face more significant challenges in securing employment compared to men with major barriers in accessing job opportunities, training, or educational programmes.
 It is estimated that 17,000 children are affected by maternal imprisonment every year